jimsworld/Old-British-Currency/README.md

 # Old-British-Currency
-Basic program to convert £ into old British currency.
+Basic Python program to convert £ into old British currency.
 It will convert GBP into old fashioned shillings(s) pennies(d) and farthings(f).